itswebday/a-blueprint/README.md

-# Template for It's Webday A-Projects
+# A Blueprint for It's Webday A-Projects